tdwg/website/content/pages/conferences/2020/working-sessions/index.md

 **Session Type**: Workshop

-**Organizers**:  [Marie-Elise Lecoq,](mailto:melecoq@vertnet.org) VertNet, San Francisco, California USA +1 415 323 9286; Anders Telenius/Manash Shah/Veronika Johansson, Swedish Museum of Natural History, Stockholm, Sweden, +46 8 5195 5129
+**Organizers**:  [Marie-Elise Lecoq,](mailto:melecoq@vertnet.org) VertNet, San Francisco, California USA; Anders Telenius/Manash Shah/Veronika Johansson, Swedish Museum of Natural History, Stockholm, Sweden

 **Description**: This workshop will focus on end-users.
 We will propose exercises to use different types of live data portals.
 Participants will be able to choose a data portal and will do the exercises based on the chosen platform.
 This workshop will help [Living Atlases](https://living-atlases.gbif.org/) participants to promote their data portal, but also for people interested in the tools to discover the possibility given by a platform based on the [Atlas of Living Australia](https://www.ala.org.au/) toolset.